PMBio/deeprvat/docs/annotations.md

 ## Output
 This pipeline outputs a parquet file including all annotations as well as a file containing IDs to all protein coding genes needed to run DeepRVAT.
 Apart from this the pipeline outputs a PCA transformation matrix for deepSEA as well as means and standard deviations used to standardize deepSEA scores before PCA analysis.
 This is helpful to recreate results using a different dataset.
-Furthermore, the pipeline outputs one annotation file for VEP, CADD, DeepRiPe, DeepSea and Absplice for each input vcf-file.
+Furthermore, the pipeline outputs one annotation file for VEP, CADD, DeepRiPe, DeepSea and AbSplice for each input vcf-file.
 The tool then creates concatenates the files, performs PCA on the deepSEA scores and merges the result into a single file.

 ## Input